brain-workshop/brainworkshop/Readme.txt

 ----------------------------------------------------------------------
 Change Log:

+4.8.1:
+* Bugfix release.
+Text shows up properly on Menu screens with BLACK_BACKGROUND=True.
+Bug in graphing code fixed which caused some stats.txt files to not be graphable.
+Option added to remove post- session feedback (requested by a researcher).
+Daily session counter fixed.
+Trials per session at startup fixed.

 4.8:
 * Changed config.ini file format.
 Existing config.ini files will be renamed and replaced.
 Users will have to migrate their